fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Tell me how you measure me and I’ll tell you how I will behave.
+  Eliyahu M. Goldratt

 It is not that we have a short time to live, but that we waste a lot of it.
   Seneca